America's Top Ten Trout Streams

 The Top Ten Trout Fishing Rivers in America: By David Mann

 I'm going seriously out on a limb by naming the top 10 trout rivers in the country.
 I will doubtless leave out some rivers that are worthy of mention.
-But when it comes to a list like this, you have to eventually pick the streams, and I'll apologize in advance if I don't put you're favorite river down.
-I'm sure these aren't actually the ten very best streams around-there are dozens of backcountry Alaskan streams and private trout waters that are probably better than any of these.
+But when it comes to a list like this, you have to eventually pick the streams, and I'll apologize in advance if I don't include your favorite river.
+I'm sure these aren't actually the ten very best streams around-there are dozens of backcountry Alaskan streams and private trout waters that are probably better than some of these.
 But these are all rivers that are easily accessible and provide awesome trout fishing.
 These are all well known streams, and they'll be crowded from time to time.
 Still, they're all long rivers and there is room to spread out.
-It's no coincidence that Montana is well represented in the list;it is full of long, beautiful trout rivers.
+It's no coincidence that Montana is well represented in the list; it is full of long, beautiful trout rivers.

 1. Gallatin River (Yellowstone National Park and Montana)